Chernobyl Nuclear Power Plant sarcophagus: Replacement

 On 22 December 1988, Soviet scientists announced that the sarcophagus would only last 20–30 years before requiring restorative maintenance work.
 In 1998, with the help of the European Bank for Reconstruction and Development, a conservation programme was completed that included securing the roof beams from collapsing.
 Nonetheless, the rain-induced corrosion of supporting beams still threatens the sarcophagus' integrity.
 It was revealed that the water is leaking through the sarcophagus via holes in its roof, becoming radioactively contaminated, and then seeping through the reactor's floor into the soil.

 The Chernobyl New Safe Confinement, rolled into place in November 2016, allows for the dismantling of the sarcophagus and for radioactive material to be removed.
 The containment was expected to cover the existing sarcophagus in 2015.
-However, delays and a €100 million funding gap caused a yearlong delay, before being moved into place in November 2016.
+However, delays and a €100 million funding gap caused a year-long delay, before being moved into place in November 2016.
+The current deadline to dismantle the sarcophagus is 31 October 2029.

 As of 2025, the New Safe Confinement was completed and in operation; it was damaged by a drone attack in February 2025.